 This will immediately begin downloading all the files to your PC.
 This can take a bit of time if you use OneDrive frequently, so ensure you have the time and the Internet connection to make the process easier.

 If you have a lot of files stored on OneDrive, it may be worth hardwiring your PC to your gateway or router.
 Also, keep in mind that many ISPs now have data caps in place, so you may want to consider spacing out what you download as well.

 At any time, you can right-click on the OneDrive icon and choose Make available online-only to go back to cloud-only storage.

 This means that any time you want to use or edit a file, you’ll have to download a local copy that will sync back to the cloud when you’re finished.

 If you don’t have the space on your PC or don’t want to download everything to your local machine, you can right-click on any folder to sync only that folder locally.
 You can reverse the decision by right-clicking again to make available online-only.

-The second method for forcing OneDrive to store files locally is using the Windows OneDrive app itself.
+Force OneDrive to store files locally using the Windows OneDrive app itself.

-Open the app, then open the Charms Bar.
+Open the app, then open the Charms Bar and click on Settings.

-Under Access all my OneDrive files offline, turn the slider “On.”
+Now, click on Options.
+Under Access all my OneDrive files offline, turn the slider On.

 The download process will begin for all OneDrive folders and files in the cloud.